datopian/flowershow/site/content/docs/essentials/basic-config.md

 # Basic configurations

 Flowershow aims to provide you with just enough configurations to get you started right away.
-However, you may want to set some personal
+However, you may want to set some custom things like wesite title, navigation links in the navbar or google analytics key.

-For this purpose, there is a `confing.js` file, in which you can overwrite deafult settings (that can be found in `[my-flowershow-project]/config/siteConfig.js`) and extend them.
+For this purpose, you should create a `confing.js` file in your content direcotry.
+Now you can overwrite deafult settings (that can be found in `[my-flowershow-project]/config/siteConfig.js`) and extend them.

 ## `config.js`

+Example of user configurations in `your-content-dir/config.js`:

 ```js
 const userConfig = {